apollographql/apollo-server/docs/source/api/apollo-server.md

 *  `generateClientInfo`: (GraphQLRequestContext) => ClientInfo **AS 2.2**

-   Creates a client context(`ClientInfo`) based on the request pipeline's context, which contains values like the `request`, `response`, `cache`, and `context`.
-This generated client information will be provided to Apollo Engine and can be used to filter metrics. `ClientInfo` can contain a `clientName`, `clientVersion`, and `clientReferenceId`.
-While all of these fields are optional, `clientName` and `clientVersion` should be specified.
+   Creates a client context(ClientInfo) based on the request pipeline's context, which contains values like the request, response, cache, and context.
+This generated client information will be provided to Apollo Engine and can be used to filter metrics.
+Set `clientName` to identify a particular client.
+Use `clientVersion` to specify a version for a client name.
+The default function will use the `clientInfo` field inside of GraphQL Query `extensions`.

-   For some use cases, the `clientReferenceId` can be used as a unique identifier for a client name.
-These `clientReferenceId`s should have a one to one relationship to a client name and are used to correlate with other systems, such as client ownership or team identity.
+   For some advanced cases, the `clientReferenceId` can be used as a unique identifier for a client name.
+These clientReferenceIds should have a one to one relationship to a client name and are used to correlate with other systems, such as client ownership or team identity.